Files

 12. Add a CoordinateExtractor

-We would like to keep the original point data of our Rapid Transit Stations, so let's add a CoordinateExtractor in between the AttributeManager and the VoronoiDiagrammer.
+We would like to retain the original point data for our Rapid Transit Stations, so let's add a CoordinateExtractor between the AttributeManager and the VoronoiDiagrammer.
 The CoordinateExtractor will store the latitude and longitude in an attribute.
 Open up the parameters and change the Mode to Specify Coordinate.
 Then change the X Attribute to trainStation_xcoord and the Y Attribute to trainStation_ycoord.
-Remove the Z Attribute and click ok.
+Remove the Z Attribute, then click OK.

 Add another Tester and connect it to the Point Output port on the PointOnAreaOverlayer.
-Set the Tester to _overlaps > 0 to test to see which of the points overlaps with the polygons.
+Set the Tester to _overlaps > 0 to test to see which of the points overlap with the polygons.

-To find the distance (as the crow flies) between the business and the nearest train station we need to measure the length of the lines.
-Add a LengthCalculator, open up the parameters and change the Multiplier to 100, this will give us the approximate distance in kilometers.
+To find the distance (as the crow flies) between the business and the nearest train station, we need to measure the length of the lines.
+Add a LengthCalculator, open its parameters, and set the Multiplier to 100; this will give us the approximate distance in kilometers.
 Connect this to the Output port on the VertexCreator.
-Connect an Inspector to the Output port of the LengthCalculator to ensure that the translation worked before we write it to Tableau.
+Connect an Inspector to the LengthCalculator's Output port to verify that the translation worked before writing it to Tableau.

 17. Write to Tableau